 - juice of one medium sized lemon

 - 3 tablespoon pure maple syrup more if you like it on the sweeter side

 - 1 teaspoon pure vanilla extract or scraped vanilla beans if you are feeling fancy

 - Homemade lemon curd chopped walnuts and unsweetened desiccated coconut for serving

-- In a large bowl, mix together the almond milk, yoghurt, chia seeds, lemon zest and juice and the maple syrup.
+- In a large bowl, mix together the almond milk, yogurt, chia seeds, lemon zest and juice and the maple syrup and vanilla.
 Whisk well to combine, ensuring there are no large clumps1 cup almond milk, ½ cup yogurt of choice, 4 tablespoon chia seeds, zest of one medium sized lemon, juice of one medium sized lemon, 3 tablespoon pure maple syrup, 1 teaspoon pure vanilla extract

 - Transfer to serving dish of choice (stemless wine glasses or mason jars work well)